SpareCores/sc-data/README.md

 ## Usage

-For easy access to the SQLite database file, import the `db` object of the `sc_data` Python package, which runs an updater thread in the background to keep the SQLite file up-to-date:
+For easy access to the most recent version of the SQLite database file, import the `db` object of the `sc_data` Python package, which runs an updater thread in the background to keep the SQLite file
+up-to-date:

 ```py
 from sc_data import db